cwittens/DispersiveShallowWater.jl/docs/src/dingemans.md

 using DispersiveShallowWater, OrdinaryDiffEqTsit5, Plots
 ```

-Next, we set up the different equation systems we want to compare.
-Each represents a different level of approximation to the full water wave equations:
+Next, we set up the different equation systems we want to compare:

 ```@example dingemans
 # BBM-BBM equations with variable bathymetry